laforge49/gemology/gems/facets/LocalTagsFacets.md

 The LocalTagsFacet is a dict whose keys are the Tag names and whose values are the Tag values.

-The #LocalIdIndexFacet is a 3-level tree of dicts and lists.
+The #LocalTagIndexFacet is a 3-level tree of dicts and lists.
 The first level is a dict whose keys are the Tag names, the values being the dicts of the second level.
 The keys of the second level are the Tag values, the values